Service Areas in Australia - City vs Suburb

 When searching for a region like this, it will simply return results for "Brisbane" by default:

 Since Google Maps treats Australian suburbs and cities this way, the recommended way to allow members to add additional Service Areas is to allow them to add "suburbs" (which are referred to as "city" in the Brilliant Directories system as well as Google Maps).

-To allow members to add suburbs as service areas, set the "Max.
-Location Limit" to anything above 0, and select "City" as an option in the "Location Types" option in the Membership Plan Settings:
+To allow members to add suburbs as service areas, set the "Maximum Number of Locations" to anything above 0, and select "City" as an option in the "Location Types Member Can Select" option in the Membership Plan Settings: